-A complementary approach consists in looking directly at the physical parameters resulting from the fit of the observed photometry by means of spectral energy distribution (SED) templates.
-Such models assume a SFH with an analytical form.
-A typical choice is an exponentially declining curve, with an e-folding time given by a parameter $\tau$ , so that the SFR can be computed at any epoch t as $SFR(t)=SFR_0\times \exp[-(t-t_0)/\tau].$ These are usually referred to as " $\tau$ -models", and we will follow this convention here; the choice of such functional form was historically motivated by the need to model the quick formation and subsequent quiescent evolution of local ellipticals.
-Since in $\tau$ -models the SFR formally never reaches zero, the threshold at which an object can be classified as passive is somewhat arbitrary.
-In previous analysis we adopted for instance a ratio $age/\tau > 4$ (Grazian et al. 2007), or, as already said, a sSFR threshold $< 10^{-11} \text{ yr}^{-1}$ (Fontana et al. 2009), which are in practice quite similar.
-In other cases more physically motivated SFH have been adopted, for instance those extracted by theoretical hierarchical models (e.g. Pacifici et al. 2015), and again a threshold sSFR< $10^{-11}~{\rm yr}^{-1}$ has been used.
+A complementary approach consists in looking directly at the physical parameters resulting from the fit of the observed photometry by means of SED templates.
+Such models assume an SFH with an analytical form.
+A typical choice is an exponentially declining curve, with an e-folding time given by a parameter τ , so that the SFR can be computed at any epoch t as $SFR(t) = SFR_0 \times \exp[-(t - t_0)/\tau]$.
+These are usually referred to as ' τ -models', and we will follow this convention here; the choice of such functional form was historically motivated by the need to model the quick formation and subsequent quiescent evolution of local ellipticals.
+Since in τ -models the SFR formally never reaches zero, the threshold at which an object can be classified as passive is somewhat arbitrary.
+In previous analysis, we adopted for instance a ratio age/ $\tau > 4$ (Grazian et al. 2007), or, as already said, an sSFR threshold $<10^{-11}$ yr-1 (Fontana et al. 2009), which are in practice quite similar.2 In other cases, more physically motivated SFHs have been adopted, for instance those extracted by theoretical hierarchical models (e.g. Pacifici et al. 2015), and again a threshold sSFR < 10^{-11} yr^{-1} has been used.